Skip to content

 2. Collect the data: Gather all relevant data sources, such as CRM systems, marketing automation tools, and analytics platforms.

-3. Clean and normalize the data: Ensure that the data is in a consistent format and remove any duplicates or errors.
+3. Clean and normalise the data: Ensure that the data is in a consistent format and remove any duplicates or errors.

 4. Identify data gaps: Determine what information is missing or incomplete and make a plan to fill those gaps.